Top Considerations and Steps To Take Before Moving Away from Home

 It’s important to note that your current insurance may be out-of-network in your new area.
 Check with your current provider to verify coverage information if you wish to maintain the same insurance.
 Be mindful of the idea that you may need to inquire about new medical insurance after the move.

 In the meantime, utilize your current insurance while you’re still in-network.
-It may be worthwhile to schedule appointments for specialized treatments like dry eye services, Lasik, and Visian ICL surgery before you finalize the move.
+It may be worthwhile to schedule appointments for specialized treatments like dry eye services, Lasik, EVO ICL surgery, or other vision correction procedures before you finalize the move.
 This can help make it easier to move and simplify the care you pursue in the new location.

 In doing so, you should also communicate with your current medical providers that you are moving and ask them what you’ll need to do to transfer current records to a new provider.